40+ American Civil War Statistics/Facts [2022]

 • 303,356 Union soldiers were reinterred in 74 congressionally mandated national cemeteries by 1871 (History)

-• Before the Civil War, there were no national cemeteries (History)
+• Before the Civil War, there were no national cemeteries (History)flag, memorial, honor

 African American Soldiers